API access tokens - what's new

 - API keys: default API access for a specific payment profile.

-- Organization access tokens: advanced API access for organization-level data.
-(API v2 and later)
+- Advanced access tokens: advanced API access for organization-level data.

 - Basic Auth: Base64-encoded string using the OAuth client ID and client secret as basic access credentials.
 It is used to generate and revoke tokens.